-As reported in the simulation study earlier by Strandberg and Skogestad,22 a 4-point temperature control structure can avoid "drift" of the composition profile in the various sections of a 4-product column.
+4-product column.
 Temperature is a good indicator of composition and is easy to measure.
 Temperature control is fast and can keep the compositions (and split) in the column close to nominal value and hence preventing "drift" in the event of disturbances.

 In Figure 3c, we show the control structure used in the experiments.
 In Table 1, we show in more detail the loop pairings.
-The four temperature control loops are named loop 1, 2, 3, and 4.
-In the footnote to Table 1, we also define the four corresponding liquid flow ratios R{L1} , R{L2} , R{L3} , and R{L4} which are set by the swinging funnels.
+The four temperature control loops are named loop 1, 2, 3 and 4.
+In the footnote to Table 1, we also define the four corresponding liquid flow ratios R{L1} , R{L2} , R{L3} and R{L4} which are set by the swinging funnels.

-In control loop 1, the liquid split ratio (R{L1}) is used to control a sensitive temperature in the prefractionator $(T_2 = \text{TP5})$.
-In loop 2, the distillate split ratio (R{L2}) controls a temperature in section 3 $(T_3 = \text{TM3})$.
-In the loop 3, the upper side product split ratio (R{L3}) controls a sensitive temperature in section 5 $(T_5 = \text{TM8})$.
-Finally, in control loop 4, the lower side product split ratio (R{L4}) is used to control a sensitive temperature in the bottom section $(T_7 = \text{TM14})$.
+In control loop 1, the liquid split ratio (R{L1}) is used to control a sensitive temperature in the prefractionator $(T_2 = TP5)$.
+In loop 2, the distillate split ratio (R{L2}) controls a temperature in section 3 $(T_3 = TM3)$.
+In the loop 3, the upper side product split ratio (R{L3}) controls a sensitive temperature in section 5 $(T_5 = TM8)$.
+Finally, in control loop 4, the lower side product split ratio (R{L4}) is used to control a sensitive temperature in the bottom section $(T_7 = TM14)$.

 The controllers are conventional proportional-integrator (PI) controllers.
-As the system is interactive, we used sequential tuning, and loop 1 in the prefractionator was closed first.
-Next loops 2, 3, and 4 in the main column were closed.
-The tuning of the loops was done using the SIMC rules26 with the tuning parameter, τ_C chosen to be 1 min for loops 1 and 2 and 2 min for loops 3 and 4.
-The temperature set points for the loops were adjusted during start-up as explained below.
+As the system is interactive, we used sequential tuning and loop 1 in the prefractionator was closed first.
+Next loops 2, 3 and 4 in the main column were closed.
+The tuning of the loops was done using the SIMC rules 26 with the tuning parameter, τ_C , chosen to be 1 minute for loops 1 and 2 and 2 minutes for loops 3 and 4.
+The temperature setpoints for the loops were adjusted during start-up as explained below.